 Acceptable Amazon formats: links to individual products and search term URLs

 Unacceptable Amazon formats: 'Bundled' links, 'Add-To-Cart' links, and node links.

 How to search for traces of the code

 We're going to get a little more technical now!
-Let's go looking for traces of our code.
 If this isn't something you're comfortable with, please don't stress!
-It's really as simple as clicking two or three things and then looking for a specific word or two.
+It's really as simple as two or three clicks and then scanning for a specific word or two.